krother/training_and_teaching_methods/lectures/lectures.rst

 ::

-   Could you explain us the most important data structures?
+   "Could you explain the most important data structures?"

 |image0|